sonatype-nexus-community/auditjs/README.md

 ```
 [
-8402907551,
+8398878757,
 8402907552
 ]
 ```

 ### Verbose Whitelist Format

-The verbose whitelist is valuable because it acts as documentation on the details of the vulnerabilities that have been filtered, with the associated title, description, version range, and associated package.
+The verbose whitelist is useful because it acts as documentation on the details of the vulnerabilities that have been filtered, with the associated title, description, version range, and package.

 Here is the simplest example: